List of Aztec gods and supernatural beings

 This is a list of gods and supernatural beings from the Aztec culture, its religion and mythology.
 Many of these deities are sourced from Codexes (such as the Florentine Codex (Bernardino de Sahagún), the Codex Borgia (Stefano Borgia), and the informants).
 They are all divided into gods and goddesses, in sections.
 They also come from the Thirteen Heavens.

 Gods

 Āhuiatēteoh

-The Āhuiyatēteoh are gods of excess and pleasure.
+The Āhuiyatēteoh are five gods of excess and pleasure.
+The group made up of youthful solar deities of sensual and esthetic pursuits. who presided over flowers, feasting, singing, dancing, gaming, and painting and who bore the names of the five tonalpohualli (260-day religious divinatory calendar) days assigned to the south, with numerical coefficients of five (the number signifying ‘excess’).